gildor2/UEViewer/README.md

     bash build.sh

 ### Windows 64-bit
-Despite we're providing only 32-but builds of UModel, it is possible to compile it for 64-bit platform.
+Despite we're providing only 32-but builds of UE Viewer, it is possible to compile it for 64-bit platform.
 To do that, you should change a variable in *build.sh*: *PLATFORM* should be changed from `vc-win32` to `vc-win64`.
 Also 64-bit build could be initiated with launching *build.sh --64*.

 ### Linux
 This system has everything what is required for build by default.
 You'll only need to install SDL2 development package (and of course gcc).
-To build UModel, simply execute the following command from terminal
+To build UE Viewer, simply execute the following command from terminal

     ./build.sh

 ### Visual Studio Code
-UModel contains project files needed for opening and running it from [Visual Studio Code](https://code.visualstudio.com/).
+UE Viewer contains project files needed for opening and running it from [Visual Studio Code](https://code.visualstudio.com/).
-Just open UModel's folder in VSCode, and you'll get everything.
+Just open viewer's folder in VSCode, and you'll get everything.
 Project already has a build task and launch actions set up.
 Of course you'll need a [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) installed.

 VSCode project comes with additional build command which could be bound to a key.
 Just use